theSYKLO/asahi-linux-dots/README.md

 ## Prerequisites
 1. Fedora Asahi remix
->this repo is created for asahi linux and I don't guarantee it will work on Fedora <br/>
->but you can try it <br/>

 2. git

+> [!CAUTION]
+>this repo is created for asahi linux and I don't guarantee it will work on Fedora but you can try it

 ## Setup
 for this you just need to run `install.sh` use the fallowing command to install: <br/>